chriskrycho/v5.chriskrycho.com/site/journal/2020/Understanding args in Glimmer Components.md

 // -> "Chris Krycho is 33 years old"
 ```

 Why not?
 Because assigning to an instance property in the `constructor` for `Profile` simply evaluates the values passed in and saves the result as a field, no different than writing `this.description = "hello"`.
 A getter, like `get description() { ... }`, is re-executed when invoked as `profile.description`.
-A class field just has whatever value is has.
+A class field just has whatever value it has.
 Accordingly, changes to `root.user` cannot affect the value of `profile.description` in this approach.

 This brings us to the key takeaway for working with `args` in these components: